 1. Connect and format control system for productions

-1.1 Connect dimmers to control desk or console using appropriate control protocols, checking designer’s control channel requirements are met
+1.1 Connect dimmers to control desk or console using control protocols

-1.2 Connect to peripheral accessories and control devices, including display, storage and printing equipment
+1.2 Connect to peripheral accessories and control devices, display, storage and printing equipment

-1.3 Check system for nature of soft patch from previous production, and ensure patch meets default or production soft patch according to enterprise requirements
+1.3 Check system for nature of soft patch from previous production according to organisational requirements

 1.4 Integrate geographic, grouping, scaling and use of peripheral accessories into the patching process